asc-lab/dotnetcore-microservices-poc/README.md

     <img alt="NET Microservices Architecture" src="https://raw.githubusercontent.com/asc-lab/dotnetcore-microservices-poc/master/readme-images/dotnetcore-microservices-architecture.png" />
 </p>

 * **Web** - a VueJS Single Page Application that provides insurance agents ability to select appropriate product for their customers, calculate price, create an offer and conclude the sales process by converting offer to policy.
 This application also provides search and view functions for policies and offers.
-Frontend talks to backend services via `agent-portal-gateway`.
+Frontend talks to backend services via `agent-portal-api-gateway`.

 * **Agent Portal API Gateway** - is a special microservice whose main purpose it to hide complexity of the underlying back office services structure from client application.
 Usually we create a dedicated API gateway for each client app.
 In case in the future we add a Xamarin mobile app to our system, we will need to build a dedicated API gateway for it.
 API gateway provides also security barrier and does not allow unauthenticated request to be passed to backend services.
 Another popular usage of API gateways is content aggregation from multiple services.